Alzarath/Booru-Cogs/README.md

 ## Description
 This repository will be used to host my *booru-related cogs.
 They're used to fetch images.

+## Installation
+To install these cogs, make sure Red-DiscordBot is up-to-date and add the repository.
+`[p]cog repo add booru-cogs https://github.com/alzarath/Booru-Cogs`

+You can then list and install the available cogs.
+`[p]cog list booru-cogs`

+Need more help with installation?
+RTFM
+`[p]help cog` and `[p]help cog install`

 ## Cogs
 ### Dan
 Fetches anime-related images from https://danbooru.donmai.us/